juspay/hyperswitch/README.md

   <h2 id="Thanks to all contributors">✨ Thanks to all contributors</h2>
 </a>

-Thank you for your support in hyperswitch's growth.
+Thank you for your support in Hyperswitch's growth.
 Keep up the great work! 🥂

 <a href="https://github.com/juspay/hyperswitch/graphs/contributors">
   <img src="https://contributors-img.web.app/image?repo=juspay/hyperswitch" alt="Contributors"/>